anandkr47/AlgorithmVisualizer/README.md

 A better visualization of different algorithms made with React.

-This is made to be the second version of my previous pathfinding project made with C++ igraphics.
-But then added some more visualizations too.

 So far there are 6 segments
 - Pathfinder
 - Prime Numbers